PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-12 06:16:42
+Last updated: 2024-04-12 06:17:17
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark